Emos vs. Punks: Anti-emo groups

 The emo subculture faced backlash from members of other youth scenes, who perceived it as a parody or superficial imitation of their own identities.
 Emos were perceived as emotionally fragile and inauthentic, adopting the style solely for aesthetic reasons.
-Kristoff Raczyñski, a host on TeleHit—a Televisa cable television channel similar to MTV—dismissed the subculture as a trend for "15-year-old little girls", adding that "There isn't a movement here.
+Kristoff Raczyñski, a host on TeleHit—a Televisa cable television channel similar to MTV—dismissed the subculture as a trend for "little girls who are 15 years old", adding that "[t]here isn't a movement here.
 There isn't a unified manner of thinking, there [aren't] musicians.
 You have confused hard rock, punk and screamo and you have grouped all the ideas of these scenes, just to give significance to your stupid bullshit movement."

 Emos were constantly harassed at El Chopo market, prompting them to relocate to the Glorieta de los Insurgentes, a traffic roundabout along Avenida de los Insurgentes, in the clandestine club Los Sillones.
 Punks interpreted this move as an attempt by emos to expand their presence.
 Anti-emo groups surged in the country, and tensions rose among punks and metalheads, who viewed emos as a threat to their subcultural values and code.
+Their sentiment grew hostile, with incidents of emos getting their bangs cut and the spread of slogans such as Haz patria y mata a un emo ("Do your duty and kill an emo").
+Online anti-emo groups emerged, including Movimiento Anti Emosexual—a portmanteau combining emo and homosexual—and Anti Emo Death Squad, the latter hosted on Last.fm.

 Fernanda Guzmán said on NPR that stereotypes surrounding emotional behavior and fashion may have contributed to a bullying culture, primarily because emos were perceived as effeminate.
-This opinion conflicted with Mexico's widespread culture of machismo and homophobia, in contrast to punks and metalheads, whereas punks and metalheads were associated with more traditionally masculine traits.
-Anti-emos sentiment grew hostile, with incidents of emos getting their bangs cut and the spread of slogans such as Haz patria y mata a un emo ("Make a homeland and kill an emo").
-Online anti-emo groups emerged, including Movimiento Anti Emosexual and Anti Emo Death Squad, the latter hosted on Last.fm.
+This perception conflicted with Mexico's widespread culture of machismo and homophobia, in contrast to punks and metalheads, whereas the latter subcultures were associated with more traditionally masculine traits.
+Daniel Hernandez commented that emos were associated with higher-income backgrounds, which generated discontent in a country marked by a significant divide between lower and upper classes.
+He also suggested that the phenomenon might reflect broader effects of globalization on "traditional Mexican culture".